 Members of the community presented the need for the development of software tools to bridge gaps in the Research Data Management ecosystem.
-As a result, CANARIE launched a separate Research Data Management (RDM) program in 2017-18.
-The program is using a two-step approach: a community consultation on the need for tools, followed by a planned call for proposals to develop the highest priority tools.
+As a result, CANARIE launched a Research Data Management (RDM) program in 2017-18.
+The program used a two-step approach: a community consultation to identify priority areas for tool development, followed by a planned call for proposals to develop the highest priority tools.